astorDev/nist/errors/101/index.md

 }
 ```

-Yet, the exception information may be sensible security-vise.
-We would need to call the enrich method only if the exception are implicitly enabled.
+Yet, the exception information may be sensible security vise.
+We would need to call the enrich method only if it is explicitly enabled.
 Let's call the enabling flag `ShowExceptions`.
 Here's how our exception handling will look like now:

 ```cs
 app.UseExceptionHandler(e => {